aks75ska/QuickNotes/README.md

    npm install
    ```

-## Using Notes App
+## Using Quick Notes

-To use Notes App, follow these steps:
+To use Quick Notes, follow these steps:

 1. Start the application
    ```